gianluparri03/rustbik/README.md

 - I wasn't working on any project

 And, before you ask: yes.
-I could have write something in a better way.
+I could have written something in a better way.
 The reason why I didn't might be one of the following:

 - I am a beginner Rustacean: maybe I didn't know it was possibile